bhujyo/Three-body-fits/README.md

 Download the code from github by either performing a git pull or simply clicking on "download zip" on the upper right-hand corner.

 ### Prerequisites
-In order to run this code you will need a working copy of Mathematica (version 9.0 or higher) on your machine.
-The code itself has all references from which data have been taken.
+In order to run this code you will need Mathematica (version 7.0 or higher) on your machine.
+The recommended version of Mathematica is the newest version or at least version 9.0 of higher.
+The code itself has all reference BABAR papers from which the data was taken.